Former President Dr. James Peterson ’64 Dies at 78

 Our thoughts and prayers go out to his wife, Susan and family.
 Unfortunately, living in Monterey, CA limits our ability to attend his memorial service.
 Mike and Sandy Hendrickson

-2. Stacia Vogel says:
+2. Stacia Vogel Avatar

 Deep condolences to Jim’s dear family; may you find peace during your time of grief knowing how much he loved you!
 It was clear that family brought him such joy, which he in turn shared with the world, near and far!